Blue Is the Warmest Color (comics): Summary

 One evening shortly thereafter, Valentin takes Clémentine to some gay bars.
 Clémentine sees the blue-haired young woman again with Sabine at a lesbian bar.
 The blue-haired girl comes to talk to Clémentine and introduces herself as Emma.
 The two keep in touch and become friends, while Clémentine secretly falls in love with Emma.
 Clémentine then has to face the gossip and homophobic taunts from some of her schoolmates when they hear that she and Emma were at a gay bar together.
 Some time later, while the relationship between Emma and Sabine has somewhat stalled (mainly because Sabine often cheats on Emma), Clémentine eventually confides her feelings to Emma, who in turn says she is in love with her.
-The girls have sex and start an affair.
+They have sex and start an affair.
 Emma eventually finds the strength to break up with Sabine and starts living with Clémentine.
 One night, when the two spend the evening at Clémentine's place, Emma walks into the kitchen completely naked to get a glass of milk and Clémentine's mother catches her.
 Clémentine's parents then find both of them nude in the bedroom and their reaction is violently hostile: Clémentine is thrown out of her home, along with Emma.

 Clémentine then starts living at Emma's parents' place; the two subsequently get a home of their own and live there happily for several years.
 Emma becomes an artist, while Clémentine becomes a high school teacher.
 Emma starts to become politically involved and takes part in LGBT activism, while Clémentine prefers to keep her sexuality private.
 One day, Emma discovers that Clémentine cheated on her with a male colleague; she angrily breaks up with her and kicks her out.
 Clémentine, who has taken refuge at Valentin's place, becomes depressed and addicted to pills.
 Valentin organises a meeting and leaves both women alone on a beach.
 Still in love with each other, they reconcile, but Clémentine is undone by her addiction, which results in a seizure that puts her in the hospital, where Emma discovers that she is not allowed access to her at first.
 Clémentine's parents and Emma eventually learn that it is too late to save her; the damage from the drugs is too great.
 Clémentine writes the final pages of her diary at the hospital, and then dies.
 As Emma reads the diary's conclusion, she remembers that Clémentine urged her to continue living her life as she knows it.